IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-42.md

 <!--You can choose from two deployment options:

-Option 1: Install IBM Cloud Pak for Watson AIOps and IBM Netcool Operations Insight separately
+Option 1: Install IBM Cloud Pak for AIOps and IBM Netcool Operations Insight separately

-Option 2: Install IBM Cloud Pak for Watson AIOps and IBM Netcool Operations Insight with an all-in-one configuration (**Technology preview**) -->
+Option 2: Install IBM Cloud Pak for AIOps and IBM Netcool Operations Insight with an all-in-one configuration (**Technology preview**) -->

 ## Prerequisites

 - Ensure that you meet the supported platform, hardware, and storage requirements.
 For more information, see [System requirements](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/4.2.0?topic=planning-system-requirements).
 - You must have Red Hat OpenShift GitOps (Argo CD) installed on your Red Hat OpenShift cluster.
 For more information, see [Installing OpenShift GitOps](https://docs.openshift.com/container-platform/4.12/cicd/gitops/installing-openshift-gitops.html) in the Red Hat OpenShift documentation.

-## Installing Cloud Pak for Watson AIOps with the Argo CD UI
+## Installing Cloud Pak for AIOps with the Argo CD UI

 ### Log in to Argo CD